-WP Fusion fully supports CartFlows for adding new customers to your CRM and tagging them based on products purchased.
+WP Fusion supports CartFlows for adding new customers to your CRM and tagging them based on products purchased.

 You can also use WP Fusion’s Abandoned Cart addon to track and recover abandoned carts in CartFlows.